thefairdraw/TheFairDraw/README.md

-## Hi there 👋

 # TheFairDraw

-*A zero-token, zero-state, fully deterministic fairness protocol.*
+Meet the proof of nothing: *A zero-token, zero-state, fully deterministic fairness protocol.*
 Free to use.
 Open-source forever.
 No tracking, no monetization, no hidden agenda.

 ---

-## ✳️ What is TheFairDraw?
+##  What is TheFairDraw?

 TheFairDraw is a *stateless, deterministic draw engine* designed for public verifiability and trustless randomness — without oracles, tokens, or any financial infrastructure.